nwneisen/mke-docs/content/docs/tutorials/authentication-provider-setup/setting-up-okta-as-a-saml-provider.md

 {{< tab >}}

-Manually configuring the SAML service in MKE allows more control over the configuration.
+Set up the SAML service manually in MKE to gain more control over the configuration.
+An example of the `saml` section of the MKE 4 configuration file under `authentication` follows:

 ```yaml
 authentication: